-Your average S.E Asia trip will start you off in the insanity and smog of Bangkok, there you can suck up the culture and a large quantity of whiskey buckets if that’s what floats your boat, from there most will either head north to Chiang Mai or straight into Laos.
-I personally I followed the trail north to Chiang Mai to trek in the mountains then onto Laos; here your most popular spots are the beautiful Luang Prabang, of course the famous Vang Viang for its daily tubing madness and the capital of Vientiane (not soo beautiful).
+Your average S.E Asia trip will start you off in the insanity and smog of Bangkok; there, you can suck up the culture and a large number of whiskey buckets if that’s what floats your boat; from there, most will either head north to Chiang Mai or straight into Laos.
+I personally followed the trail north to Chiang Mai to trek in the mountains then onto Laos; here, your most popular spots are the beautiful Luang Prabang, of course, the famous Vang Viang for its daily tubing madness and the capital of Vientiane (not soo beautiful).

-After Laos I headed off to Vietnam, starting in Hanoi and Halong Bay and following the bus trail down the coast stopping off in Hue, Hoi An, Nah Trang and Saigon (Ho Chi Minh City), each one of these places has its own certain charm and the country as a whole is an amazing experience; my personal favourite Hoi An provides a beautiful river side town feel with tailors galore at an extremely cheap price!
+Each of these places has its own certain charm.
+The country as a whole is an amazing experience; my personal favourite Hoi An provides a beautiful riverside town feel with tailors galore at an extremely low price!

-What a large amount of friends of mine have embarked on is buying a motorbike in either the north or south and conquering Vietnam off of the beaten path, this is an incredible thing to do, though it does help if you if you’re comfortable on a motorbike and a bit savvy when it comes to fixing them!
+What a large number of friends of mine have embarked on is buying a motorbike in either the north or south and conquering Vietnam off of the beaten path; this is an incredible thing to do, though it does help if you if you’re comfortable on a motorbike and a bit savvy when it comes to fixing them!

 For those looking for a spot in Vietnam slightly less known, try and get yourself up to ‘Sapa’ in the north for a taste of the Vietnamese countryside and visit this magical mountain spot!

-The next stop for most backpackers is Cambodia, which don’t get me wrong can be quite a tough pill to swallow; due to the ‘Khymer Rouge’ routine which only took place about 40 years ago and is still to this day very visible.
-The major hot spots in Cambodia being the capital of Phnom Penh and the ancient Siem Reap which is famous for the incredible temples of ‘Ankor Wat’.
-Also nowadays an area of the coast of Cambodia called ‘Shianoukville’ is ever growing in popularity for travellers who want a bit of white sand and crystal clear waters which very much resemble the south of Thailand.
+The next stop for most backpackers is Cambodia, which, don’t get me wrong, can be quite a tough pill to swallow; due to the ‘Khymer Rouge’ routine only took place about 40 years ago and is still to this day very visible.
+Cambodia's major hot spots are the capital of Phnom Penh and the ancient Siem Reap, which is famous for the incredible temples of ‘Angkor Wat’.
+Nowadays, an area of the coast of Cambodia called ‘Shianoukville’ is ever-growing in popularity for travellers who want a bit of white sand and crystal clear waters that very much resemble the south of Thailand.

-For those heading south and want to see something of a hidden gem, take a stop off at Khao Sok National Park; tucked away between Phuket and Surat Thani is the man-made lake of Khao Sok which is surrounded by the largest evergreen rainforest in the world.
-There are honestly no words to describe the place, but for those with a larger budget it’s more than worth checking out.
+Those heading south and want to see something of a hidden gem, take a stop off at Khao Sok National Park; tucked away between Phuket and Surat Thani is the man-made lake of Khao Sok which is surrounded by the largest evergreen rainforest in the world.
+There are honestly no words to describe the place, but for those with a larger budget, it’s more than worth checking out.

-Much further south towards Malaysia is home to an island named Koh Lipe, again for those with a bigger budget and more time it definitely worth checking out, white sandy beaches, coconut trees and emerald water; because Koh Lipe is notoriously long to get to it is still fairly untouched by the western world and is a very popular spot for Thai holiday makers.
+Much further south towards Malaysia is home to an island named Koh Lipe, again for those with a bigger budget and more time, it definitely worth checking out white sandy beaches, coconut trees and emerald water; because Koh Lipe is notoriously long to get to it is still fairly untouched by the western world and is a trendy spot for Thai holidaymakers.

-Ultimately all backpackers (not ‘flashpackers’ or ‘GapYarrrss’) need to accept that it is not possible to do everything, and yes you will meet people along the way who seem to go out of their way to make you feel stupid for not going to a certain place, to be blunt what I would say to them is “worry about your own trip, everyone’s experience is different”.
+Ultimately all backpackers need to accept that it is impossible to do everything, and yes, you will meet people along the way who seem to go out of their way to make you feel stupid for not going to a certain place.
+To be blunt, what I would say to them is, “worry about your own trip; everyone’s experience is different”.

-For all budding backpackers who are looking to start getting their itinerary together and are worried about squeezing everything in, our tours and bolt on packages cover all the hot spots in Thailand, and for those then venturing off into other parts of Asia we are always there to lend a helping hand to TruTravellers when it comes to planning the rest of their trip and any support along the way!
+For all budding backpackers looking to start getting their itinerary together and are worried about squeezing everything in, our tours and bolt-on packages cover all the hot spots across South East Asia.
+For those then venturing off into other parts of Asia, we are always there to lend a helping hand to TruFam when it comes to planning the rest of their trip and any support along the way!